guanshi1688/longview-archive/docs/essays/notes/english/Architecture/09-civilization-is-not-just-culture.md

 To understand civilization, we must listen to the voice.

 But we must also study the body that allows the voice to continue.

+---

+Copyright notice: This text is part of the English notes of Longview Archive｜观势档案.
+It may not be reproduced, rewritten, translated, commercialized, or republished without permission.